goatgate/goatgate.github.io/content/projects/alibaba_cloud_fpga/index.md

 !
 End Test Program
 ```

-Vivado has the possibility of generating a hardware aware SVF file for configuring our FPGA, allowing us to program
+Vivado can generate a hardware aware SVF file containing the configuration sequence for an FPGA board, allowing us to write a bitstream.
-it independantly of any vendor tooling.

-Since the SVF file litterally contains the bitstream written in clear hexademical, in the file, our first step is to generate
+Given the SVF file literally contains the bitstream written in clear hexademical, in the file, our first step is to generate
 our design's bitstream.

-Vivado proper isn't the software that generates the SVF file, rather this task is done by the hardware manager,
+Vivado proper isn't the software that generates the SVF file, rather this task is done by the hardware manager:
-this program handles the all flashing sequences.
+it handles all of the configuration.

-Using the tcl commenad line we can launch a new instance `open_hw_manager` and connect to it `connect_hw_server`.
+We can launch a new instance `open_hw_manager` and connect to it `connect_hw_server`.
-Then, since JTAG is a daisy chainned bus, and given the SVF file is just a standardised way of specifying
+Since JTAG is a daisy chained bus, and given the SVF file is just a standardised way of specifying
-JTAG bus operations, in order to genreate a correct JTAG configuratoin sequence, we must inform the hardware manger
+JTAG bus operations, in order to generate a correct JTAG configuration sequence, we must inform the hardware manger
-of what our JTAG chain looks like.
+of our scan chain.

-Thanks to our ealier probing of the scan chain, have established that out FPGA is the only device on the chain.
+During our earlier probing of the scan chain, we have established that our FPGA is the only device on the chain.
-To inform the hardware manager we must create a new device configureation ( the term "device" refers to the "board"
+We inform that hardware manager of this by creating a new device configuration ( the term "device" refers to the "board"
-in this case ) and add our fpga to the chain using the `create_hw_device -part <device name>`.
-If we had multiple
+here ) and add our fpga to the chain using the `create_hw_device -part <device name>`.When we have multiple
-devices we should register them following the order they appear on the chain.
+devices we should register them following the order in which they appear on the chain.

-Finally to genereate the svf file, we must first select the device we wish to program `program_hw_device <hw_device>`, in our case we will select the
-device we have just created, the we can write out the svf to the file using `write_hw_svf <path to svf file>`.
+Finally to generate the svf file, we must select the device we wish to program `program_hw_device <hw_device>`, then write out the svf to the file using `write_hw_svf <path to svf file>`.

+gen.tcl:
 ```tcl
 set checkpoint_path [lindex $argv 0]
 set out_dir [lindex $argv 1]